-- The Group has also instituted the role of Group Diversity & Inclusion Manager: the person appointed is responsible for monitoring and promoting diversity among staff members within the Group, with a view to implementing and embedding a policy to foster the inclusion of all forms of diversity. - ♦ The Group Sustainability Policy further confirms the importance which the Group places on valorizing different perspectives and experiences, through promoting an inclusive culture which does not tolerate any form of discrimination.
+- The Group has also instituted the role of Group Diversity & Inclusion Manager as well as a Diversity, Equity and Inclusion Committee, which monitors and promotes diversity among staff members within the Group, with a view to implementing and embedding a policy to foster the inclusion of all forms of diversity. - The Group Sustainability Policy further confirms the importance which the Group places on valorizing different perspectives and experiences, through promoting an inclusive culture which does not tolerate any form of discrimination.
 It seeks to foster a working environment in which diversity and personal and cultural perspectives are respected and considered to be key success factors.

 - The Group Human Resource Management Policy includes specific commitments to ensure equal opportunities and gender parity in HR processes, with a particular focus on those for staff selection, management, evaluation and career advancement.
 The Group seeks to promote a healthy work-life balance.
-Compliance with these commitments is monitored regularly, including with a view to implementing remediation action in conjunction with the D&I unit. - ♦ The Group Code of Conduct and Code of Ethics incorporate the same principles of inclusion in order to safeguard equal opportunities, both in internal HR management, laying down the procedures by which any instances of discrimination, harassment or bullying are dealt with, and in external relations with counterparties.
+Compliance with these commitments is monitored regularly, including with a view to implementing remediation action in conjunction with the D&I unit. - The Group Code of Conduct and Code of Ethics incorporate the same principles of inclusion in order to safeguard equal opportunities, both in internal HR management, laying down the procedures by which any instances of discrimination, harassment or bullying are dealt with, and in external relations with counterparties.